proxmox/proxmox-backup/docs/tape-backup.rst

 Retention policy:
   keep

-In combination with suited prune settings and tape backup schedules, this achieves long-term storage of some backups, while keeping the current backups on smaller media sets that get expired every three plus the current week (~ 4 weeks).
+In combination with fitting prune settings and tape backup schedules, this achieves long-term storage of some backups, while keeping the recent backups on smaller media sets that expire roughly every 4 weeks (that is, three plus the current week).